Ezekiel Chapter 16 Summary

 Discussion Questions for Ezekiel, Chapter 16

-2. How can God say that Israel/Jerusalem's origin is of Amorite/Hittite origin?
+- How can God say that Israel's and Jerusalem's origin is of Amorite and Hittite origin?
 What is conveyed with this point?

-3. How would you describe the state of Israel in Ezekiel 16:1-7?
+- How would you describe the state of Israel in Ezekiel 16:1-7?
 What words or images stand out to you?
 How does this compare to us before Christ?
 How should we deal with thoughts of shame about our former life without Christ?
-How does God want us to deal with shame and guilt as a Christian?
+How does God want us to deal with shame and guilt as Christians?

-6. What was Israel's response to God's grace in 16:15-22?
+- What was Israel's response to God's grace in 16:15-22?
 How do we abuse God's grace today?
-What practices can we put in place in our own lives to guard us against abusing God's grace?
+What practices can we put in place in our own lives to guard against abusing God's grace?

-8. The description of Israel's unfaithfulness does not end in verse 22.
+- The description of Israel's unfaithfulness does not end in verse 22.
 How else does God describe it in 16:23-34?
 What kinds of things do you think would cause the unbelieving pagans to be ashamed in 16:27?
 How does the church begin to move toward this downward spiral of sinfulness?
-How can a church stop slide into this kind of sinfulness?
+How can a church stop sliding into this kind of sinfulness?

-9. The extent of Israel's sin was shown to be worse than Sodom and Samaria.
-What would be an comparison today?
+- The extent of Israel's sin was shown to be worse than that of Sodom and Samaria.
+What would be a comparison today?
 What are the crimes listed in 16:44-52?
 How do these social justice issues fit into the crime of unfaithfulness?

-10. How does the chapter end?
+- How does the chapter end?
 Is this expected?
-How does this fit in with what you know about God's will unfolded through covenants?
+How does this fit in with what you know about God's will, unfolded through covenants?
 What covenant is this?
-How should we understand the harshness of the judgment with the generosity of God through this covenant?
+How should we understand the harshness of the judgment alongside the generosity of God through this covenant?
 How does this help us navigate the areas of personal accountability and divine grace?

 Key Words/Phrase